Everything You Need to Know About UBIT and UDFI

 • UBTI is the actual “unrelated business taxable income,” that is taxable to the retirement plan.

 And just to confuse the issue further, UBIT and UBTI are often used interchangeably.
-For purposes of this article, we will use UBIT for both the income and the tax that must be paid.
+For the purposes of this article, we will use UBIT for both the income and the tax that must be paid.

 • UDFI, or “unrelated debt-financed income,” is primarily used in the context of IRA investments that generate income derived from debt-financed real estate or other property owned by the IRA.
 The UDFI is subject to UBIT.